Nodulaire/SCA-DPA/README.md

 expensive for entities others than governments or big companies.

-The progressive centralisation of computing process in the 'cloud' may help governements and agencies to perform side channels attack.
+The progressive centralisation of computing process in the 'cloud' may help governements and agencies perform side channels attack.
 Indeed, a datacenter is a warehouse with physical access to a lot of computing hardware.
 And the standardisation of side channel attacks on datacenter may already be a reality.